-Prerequisite: MLIS 7000 with a grade of "B" or better or consent of instructor.
+Prerequisite: MLIS 7000 with a grade of "B" or better.
 Policies and procedures for managing electronic information resources as part of a library collection.
 Selection, budgeting, acquisitions, assessment, copyright, licensing, and preservation are considered.

 MLIS 7510.
 Essential Technologies in Libraries.
 3 Hours.